top of page

 We made our first ‘Champagne Method’ bottle fermented perry in 2001.

-In October 2021 we laid down 600 x 75cl bottles of our favourite Thorn – single variety 2020 perry for a second in-bottle fermentation.
-This product had a first fermentation in barrel during autumn/winter 2020/21 and a second 18-month in bottle fermentation during 2021-2023 prior to remuage and disgorging at Three Choirs Vineyards Ltd in May 2023.
-The 75cl bottle format is the same as for the bottle conditioned sparkling perry.
+On 19 December 2024 we laid down 354 x 75cl bottles of our favourite Thorn - single variety 2023 perry for a second in-bottle fermentation.
+This product had a first fermentation in barrel during autumn/winter 2023/24 and will have a second18-month in bottle fermentation during 2024-2026 prior to remuage and disgorging at Three Choirs Vineyards Ltd. The 75cl bottle format is the same as for the bottle conditioned sparkling perry.

 Pear Spirit